KratosMultiphysics/CoSimIO/docs/tutorials/python/integration_co_sim_io.md

 This will compile the binaries in the build folder and installs them into the bin subfolder of _CoSimIO_.

 Please don't forget to add the binaries in the bin folder to your `PYTHONPATH`.
+For linux this should look like the following:
 ```bash
 export PYTHONPATH=$PYTHONPATH:/path/to/CoSimIO/bin
 ```